UHF CB: CTCSS

 Continuous tone coded squelch system (CTCSS) allows a group of radios set with the same tone to converse on a channel without hearing other radios using that channel.
 CTCSS can be used to silence a radio until another radio with the same tone transmits.
 This allows monitoring of a channel for transmissions from radios set with the same tone without hearing other conversations that use different or even no tone.

 The use of CTCSS is not permitted on UHF CB repeaters or the designated emergency channels.

 Repeaters

 Repeaters extend the range of transmission by receiving and automatically rebroadcasting a transmission using an antenna located in a high location, normally the top of a mountain, tall building or radio tower.
 Sometimes a transmission range of over 100 kilometres (60 miles) can be achieved through the use of a repeater.
 Repeaters are on channels 1–8 and 41–48 and the duplex button should be pressed to access the repeater.
+All repeaters can be used by anyone, except for channel 5 repeaters, which are for emergencies only.